 The advantages of this approach for patients:

 - Reduced postoperative pain

 - Reduced swelling

 - More bone volume for placing implants

 After the tooth is removed, you may need stitches.
-Some stitches dissolve over time and some have to be removed after a few days.
-The doctor will tell you whether your stitches need to be removed.
+Some stitches dissolve over time, and some have to be removed after a few days.
+The doctor will tell you whether your stitches need to be removed or not.
 A folded cotton gauze pad placed over the wound will help stop any bleeding.

 What To Expect After Surgery